liberland/laws/drafting/drafts/border_law.md

 l) Deploy technical devices, utilize service dogs, and establish barriers as measures to deter unauthorized state border crossing.

 (2) Aside from the primary tasks enumerated above, Border Officers are also obliged to fulfill Police duties within the Border Domain.

+#### § 3: Restrictions on Border Officer Powers

+(1) In the course of executing state border protection duties, a Border Officer is limited to the utilization of powers, measures, and activities that serve lawful objectives exclusively.

+(2) A Border Officer must exercise prudence when employing these powers, measures, and activities, ensuring that the resultant impact or harm does not outweigh the originally intended objective of their deployment.

+(3) The application of these powers, measures, and activities by a Border Officer is permitted only until the targeted objective has been realized, or it becomes evident that the particular power or measure is ineffective in achieving the desired result.

 ### Article 23: Immigration Officers
 Immigration Officers shall be classified into three tiers, with powers allocated as follows: